-Statistics also show that nearly half of all American women will have had an abortion by the age of 45.
+Statistics also show that 1 of 4 American women will have had an abortion by the age of 45.
 It’s a silent secret that is affecting not only the hearts of the women who have had an abortion, but also the hearts of the boyfriends, spouses, friends and families involved, directly or indirectly.
-These women and men are not that much different than you and me.
-They are sitting beside you at the coffee shop, in line at the grocery store and beside you in the pew at church.
-You don’t know who they are, but they do.
-And they remain silent.

 Is Life the Same?

-Millions of women are led to believe that abortion is the quick and easy answer to their unplanned pregnancy.
-They are told that if they have the abortion procedure, they will never have to think about the crisis pregnancy again and will be able to continue their lives as though nothing has ever happened.
+Millions of women believe that abortion is the quick and easy answer to their unplanned pregnancy.
+They are often advised that if they have the termination procedure, they will never have to think about the pregnancy again and will be able to continue their lives as though nothing has ever happened.
 However, if you have personally been involved in an abortion experience, you likely know this to be false.
 Ironically, as you attempted to dispose of your “crisis” or “problem”, you likely gained an entirely new host of problems after your abortion.

-Life after “the choice” isn’t the same.
-There are many different negative emotions and even physical symptoms that are often experienced after the abortion (whether it is immediately, weeks, months or years later) and often women do not know how to process through them.
-This is called Post Abortion Stress Syndrome (PASS) which is a form of Post-Traumatic Stress Disorder (PTSD).
-It is very real and can manifest itself in a variety of ways.
-It is important to know that not everyone has the same symptoms, that symptoms can change with time and that there is help available.
+There are many different negative emotions and even physical symptoms that are often experienced after the abortion (whether it is immediately, weeks, months, or years later) and often women do not know how to process through them.

 - Suicidal thoughts

 - Difficulty sleeping, insomnia, and/or nightmares

 - Emotional deadening, feeling less in touch with or a need to stuff emotions

 - Triggered by pregnant women, babies, children, and baby showers.